detekt/detekt/README.md

 }
 ```

-Similarly, there are extra rule sets available for Detekt from Detekt:
+Similarly, there are extra rule sets available for detekt from detekt:
 ```kotlin
 dependencies {
     detektPlugins("io.gitlab.arturbosch.detekt:detekt-rules-libraries:[version]")